Thesis / Dissertation

 ||the day before graduation

-*** Spring 2018 College of Arts & Sciences students must submit Written Thesis (MS-MA) Approval Form and Thesis to the COAS Dean's Office by Friday, April 13, 2018.
+***Fall 2018 College of Arts & Sciences students must submit Written Thesis (MS-MA) Approval Form and Thesis to the COAS Dean's Office by Friday, November 9, 2018.

 The TAMIU Thesis and Dissertation manual has been prepared by the Dean of the Graduate School to assist graduate students and their committee members in the preparation of thesis & dissertations.
 The purpose of this manual is to provide guidelines on uniform standards of style and format while allowing enough flexibility to satisfy the acceptable practices of each academic discipline.